KASHH-4/Legal-Advisor/README.md

-# 🤖 Mistral Fine-tuned Model - Colab + Local Frontend
+# 🤖 Mistral Legal Advisor - Colab + Local Frontend

-A Flask-based frontend server that connects to a Mistral model running on Google Colab.
-The model runs on Colab's GPU, and your local Flask server provides a beautiful web interface.
+A Flask-based frontend server that connects to a fine-tuned Mistral Legal Advisor model running on Google Colab.
+The model runs on Colab's GPU and generates comprehensive legal document lists for startups, while your local Flask server provides a beautiful web interface.

 ## 🏗️ Architecture